marikovecta/GatorGoods/README.md

 ## Application built during CSC648

 ### What is this project?
 This website was built as a part of CSC648 (Software Engineering) at SFSU, which attempted to simulate a real-world software company.
 In the class, we were divided into groups of around 6 and worked on a semester long project.
 The semester that I took the course, every team built a buy/sell website specifically tailored to SFSU students (think like craigslist).
 The team I participated in was a bit special, as half of our team was in San Francisco, and the other half was in Fulda, Germany.
-I served as our team's frontend lead developer.
+I served as our team's backend lead developer.

 ### Goals for the project
 This project was mainly to serve as a learning experience.
 Not many of us had previous web development experience, and aside from techinical experience, none of us had practiced building a piece of software using User centered design and Agile mentality.